Battle of the Baztan Valley: Baztan

 Beginning on 23 July, Moncey's divisions attacked the Spanish entrenchments in the Baztan.
 The valley includes the towns of Elizondo, where the Baztan river turns from southwest to west and Doneztebe where the river turns north and becomes known as the Bidasoa.
-By between 27 and 30 July, the Spanish defenses were overcome and Moncey turned his divisions northward to follow the Bidasoa to the Atlantic coast.
+Between 27 and 30 July, the Spanish defenses were overcome and Moncey turned his divisions northward to follow the Bidasoa to the Atlantic coast.
 The number of French and Spanish killed and wounded is unknown, but the French captured 200 Spaniards and four artillery pieces.
 Emerging from the mountains on 1 August, Moncey fell upon the Spanish coastal defenses from the flank and rear with 12,000 men, capturing the San Marcial heights southeast of Irun and Hondarribia (Fuenterrabia).
 Trapped by the French maneuver, Vicente de los Reyes surrendered with 2,000 Spanish soldiers, 300 cannon, and five colors.
 The French suffered 600 casualties.

 Result

 Moncey's offensive completely unhinged the Spanish defensive position behind the Bidasoa River.
 The French went on to seize the port of Pasaia (Pasajes) on 2 August.
 A bigger prize fell on 3 August when San Sebastián surrendered to the French with 1,700 Spanish prisoners and 90 cannon.
 French losses were negligible.
 The town of Tolosa fell to Moncey soon afterward.